mrjoelkemp/ya/README.md

 * YA will run `grunt watch` to watch for new preprocessors being used and for file changes

 **Note: If you have an existing Gruntfile, YA will overwrite it.**

+#### Using YA only for preprocessor compilation

+You can set the `preprocess` flag when running `ya` to avoid the JS processing and only handle the automatic Grunt configuration for the preprocessors that you use.

+`ya [directory] --preprocess=1`

+This is helpful if, for example, you're building a Node.js app that doesn't need browserify capability.

 ### Preprocessors Supported